 Additional Reading – Varying Your Training Intensity

 In summary, I hope this entry sheds some light on injury prevention.
 Because while the subject is often grossly complicated, I strongly believe it quite simple to train regularly without injuring yourself.
 Always remember that the goal of training is to make the body stronger and more resilient.
-The goal is not to run yourself into the ground so that you’re no longer able to function.
+The goal is not to run yourself into the ground so that you’re unable to function.

 Common sense and consistency can do magical things together without unnecessary complexity.